Guidelines for Reasonable Accommodations for Study/Memory Aid

-For students who have documented disabilities that affect memory, using a memory aid/cue sheet may be a reasonable accommodation.
-The memory aid/cue sheet allows the student to demonstrate knowledge of course material by helping prompt the student’s memory, not by providing the answer.
+For students who have documented disabilities that affect memory, using a study/memory aid may be a reasonable accommodation.
+The study/memory aid allows the student to demonstrate knowledge of course material by helping prompt the student’s memory, not by providing the answer.
 Students are responsible for learning course materials, for discerning which materials may require cues or triggers, for developing the cues that will appear on the aid, and for securing the faculty member’s approval of the aid.

 If the faculty member is concerned this accommodations is unreasonable because it will lower standards, compromise an essential component of or fundamentally alter a course or program, such concerns should be addressed to DSS upon receipt of the “Faculty Notification Letter” email.
 The determination that an accommodation is unreasonable is an institutional decision that must be made within legal parameters and in consultation with DSS.
 Faculty should not unilaterally render and attempt to implement a judgement that an accommodation is unreasonable.